hanishkvc/prgs-docs-spreadsheetkvc/README.md

 It works with a slightly modified form of csv file.

+It allows the saved csv file to be encrypted and inturn load such encrypted csv files.

 ## Usage

 The program supports the following modes command mode, edit/insert mode and explicit command mode.